 - Maintaining the agenda and project documentation

-- Without the distraction of running the meetings, managers can participate more fully
+Without the distraction of running the meetings, managers can now participate more fully in the discussions.

-An experienced strategic planning consultant will use a proven planning method and tools.
-This creates an effective process and ensures that nothing gets missed.
+An experienced consultant brings a proven methodology and planning tools.
+This creates an effective process and ensures that all key issues are identified and properly addressed.

-A robust process results in a more thought-out business strategy and a detailed strategic plan.
+Clearly, a robust planning process improves the chances of a better, more thought-out business strategy and a detailed strategic plan.

 Encouraging open and frank discussions

-As “outsiders”, strategy consultants offer a fresh, independent perspective.
-Not held back by corporate culture, office politics, or a “Not-Invented-Here” mindset, they are able to bring up challenging topics.
-Getting the planning team to acknowledge these topics and have them think outside the box is key to solving the challenges the firm is facing.
+As an “outsider looking in”, a consultant offers a fresh, independent perspective.
+Not constrained by corporate culture, office politics, or a “Not-Invented-Here” mindset, they can bring up challenging topics.
+Getting the planning team to think outside the box is key to solving the challenges the firm is facing.

-Experienced strategy consultants create an environment of trust and openness.
-This encourages critical issues to be discussed in-depth and without fear of repercussions.
+In addition, it is important to create an environment of trust and openness.
+This encourages in-depth discussion of critical issues, without fear of rejection or repercussions.

 Sounding board for new ideas

-Because of their experience and independent perspective, strategy consultants are in a great position to act as sounding boards for new ideas.
+With their independent perspective, consultants act as sounding boards for new ideas.

 At the same time, through their probing and questioning, they will also trigger new ideas to further explore for their potential to improve the competitive position of the firm and grow the business.